 Tech companies like Salesforce are playing a key role in helping governments and businesses respond to the COVID-19 pandemic.
-I recently spoke with Dr. Ashwini Zenooz, chief medical officer at Salesforce, to talk about the company's new technology, and how Salesforce is helping to vaccinate more than two billion people around the world by the end of 2021.
+I recently spoke with Dr. Ashwini Zenooz, chief medical officer at Salesforce, to talk about the company’s new Vaccine Cloud technology, and how Salesforce is helping to vaccinate more than two billion people around the world by the end of 2021.
 The following is a transcript of our interview edited for readability.

 Salesforce Vaccine Cloud: Responding to COVID-19

 Bill Detwiler: So, Salesforce has been doing a lot to help companies and governments respond to COVID.
 Walk me through the timeline from maybe Work.com all the way up to the most recent announcement around a Vaccine Cloud.